 It is important to be informed about your child’s oral health.
-When your child visits with Dr. Bailey, Dr. Hadley, and Dr. White, we will discuss any concerns and answer any questions to the best of our ability.
+When your child visits with Dr. White, Dr. Lance or Dr. Dryden, we will discuss any concerns and answer any questions to the best of our ability.
 If you have further questions after your appointment, we invite you to read through our list of common questions about pediatric dentistry in Heber City, Utah.
 You are also welcome to contact us to ask your questions and schedule your child’s appointment with our pediatric dentists.

 When should I start bringing my child to the dentist?